AppertaFoundation/openeyes/sass/new/styleguide.md

         }

 * Lower-case classnames, words separated by a hyphen. (eg `.button-dropdown`).
-* Always suffix the class name with variations.
-For example, if you are creating a .box class with a 'content' variation, the naming convention would be:
-  `.box-content` instead of `.content-box`
+* Use an object orientated approach.
+Don't name your subclasses with a prefix of the class you're extending.
+For example, if you're adding a secondary button style, the class list will be: 'button secondary' and NOT 'button button-secondary'.
 * Always use semantic and descriptive classnames that describe the content, NOT the style.
-  (eg, `.button-primary`, not `.button-blue`)
+  (eg, `.button.primary`, not `.button.blue`)
 * Use 3 character hexadecimal notation where possible (eg `#000`).
 * Use lower-case characters in hexadecimal notation (eg `#3fa522`).
 * Avoid qualifying class names with type selectors (eg, don't do this: `div.myclass`).